-This kitchen hack for a burnt kitchen cookware cleaner using essential oils is perfect for getting rid of the grimy or crusty residue on your kitchen gear without the use of nasty chemicals.
+This kitchen hack with essential oils is perfect for getting rid of the grimy or crusty residue on your kitchen gear without the use of nasty chemicals.
+Let me show you how to make a burnt kitchen cookware cleaner using essential oils.

 It took a few tries for me to find the right combination, so read along as I give you all the tips and tricks to do the job right!